 Bear in mind that the requirement that the Government prove every element of an offense with which a Defendant is charged does not mean that the Government is required to prove every statement contained in the indictment.

-What it means is that the Government must prove facts sufficient to prove all of the elements of the offense with which the Defendant is charged.
+What it means is that the Government must prove facts sufficient to prove all of the elements of the offense with which the Defendant is charged as I have explained them.

 Reasonable Doubt